Feminism

 o

-eliminating gender-based discrimination in every area of life, using this
+toward eliminating gender-based discrimination in every area of life,

 o